-A Fortnight to Remember: The Trump Presidency Bursts Into Being
+A Fortnight To Remember: The Trump Presidency Bursts Into Being

 Politics

-A Fortnight to Remember: The Trump Presidency Bursts Into Being
+A Fortnight To Remember: The Trump Presidency Bursts Into Being

 First, we had a candidate and a campaign like no other, then an election and transition like no other.
 We should have expected President Trump's first two weeks in office to be just as dizzying as they have been.